Tom Rakocevic

-Tom Rakocevic (/rɑːˈkoʊtʃɛvɪtʃ/ rah-KOH-chev-itch) is a Canadian politician, who was elected to the Legislative Assembly of Ontario in the 2018 provincial election, and again recently in the 2022 provincial election.
+Tom Rakocevic (/rɑːˈkoʊtʃɛvɪtʃ/ rah-KOH-chev-itch) is a Canadian politician, who was elected to the Legislative Assembly of Ontario in the 2018 provincial election, and again in the 2022 provincial election, and again in the 2025 Ontario general election.
 He represents the riding of Humber River—Black Creek as a member of the Ontario New Democratic Party.
-Rakocevic is the first NDP representative in the riding's history to be re-elected.
+Rakocevic is the first NDP representative in the riding's history to win three consecutive terms.

 He was previously the party's candidate in York West in the provincial elections of 2011 and 2014.
 Prior to his election to the legislature, he was employed as an executive assistant to Toronto city councillor Anthony Perruzza.

+Political career

+Rakocevic was first elected to the Legislative Assembly of Ontario in the 2018 provincial election in the riding of Humber River—Black Creek.

+He was reelected in the 2022 provincial election.

+Since being elected, he has been a frequent advocate for stronger consumer protection laws.
+In 2022, Rakocevic tabled the Ontario Consumer Watchdog Act, which would have created an independent provincial consumer protection agency.
+The bill was defeated on March 9, 2022, after the Progressive Conservative Party voted against it.

+Rakocevic has also advocated for measures to lower the cost of car insurance in Ontario.

+In January 2024, Rakocevic denounced the Ontario government's decision to outsource a number of Service Ontario locations to Staples.

+As of August 11, 2024, he serves as the Official Opposition's critic for Consumer Protection and for Auto Insurance.